-It is a Freiburg tradition that the BZ and Germany's two big parties, the CDU and the SPD, organize tours of exciting places and institutions free of charge for citizens during the summer holidays*.
-I had visited many a site in previous years, but this week I participated in three guided tours, of which our local newspaper, the Badische Zeitung, had organized two.
+It is a Freiburg tradition that the BZ and Germany's two big parties, the CDU and the SPD, organize free-of-charge tours of exciting places and institutions for citizens during the summer holidays*.
+I had visited many a site in previous years, but this week I participated in three guided tours, two of which our local newspaper, the Badische Zeitung, had organized.

 *School vacations started relatively late this year in Baden-Württemberg and will come to an end next week